Updated: Oct 3, 2021

 On October 3rd, 1873, the Army executed Modoc chief Kintpuash, called Captain Jack, for the deaths of General Edward R. S. Canby and Reverend Eleazar Thomas.
-Captain Jack, and his tribesmen Black Jim, John Schonchin, and Boston Charley, were each found guilty in a military trial, the only Native Americans to be executed in connection to charges of war crimes since 38 Dakota men were hung in Mankato, Minnesota, on December 26, 1862.
+Captain Jack, and his tribesmen Black Jim, John Schonchin, and Boston Charley, were each found guilty in a military trial, the first Native Americans to be executed in connection to charges of war crimes since 38 Dakota men were hung in Mankato, Minnesota, on December 26, 1862.

 Eventually, an uneasy peace was purchased at the price of confinement to the Klamath Reservation, where the Modoc shared the land with their ancestral enemies but were provided food, blankets, and clothing.
 When the food proved scarce, the blankets and clothing insufficient, and the government unable to keep the Klamath from stealing Modoc lumber, Kintpuash lead a group of Modoc back towards the Lost River, where hunting could provide the food that the reservation system had failed to yield.

 At a gathering to ostensibly discuss terms of peace, the Modoc ambushed and killed General Canby and Reverend Thomas, severely injuring several others.
 Perhaps the Modoc remembered the peace parley that had turned deadly years before.
 Perhaps they believed that killing the commanding officer of the force that stood against them would convince the federal government that it wasn't worth fighting a war with the Modoc.
 Whatever the case, with the death of General Canby, any chance of peace was off the table.